pgee70/cda/README.md

 ```

 ## Version History
+### Version 1.0.3
+Updated documentation.

+had some weird case-errors on the text that made unit tests fail.

+### Version 1.0.2
+Getting autoload to work properly.

 ### Version 1.0.0
 This version has undergone significant refactoring and has had many more tags implemented.
 There has been some